The Murrayfield Racers were an ice hockey team based in Edinburgh, Scotland, who were founded in 1952 as the Murrayfield Royals.

 The second incarnation of the Murrayfield Racers was founded in 2018 and were awarded the Murrayfield Ice Rink contract in the April of that year.
-The Racers applied for entry to the EIHL for the 2018–2019 season but were ultimately denied entry.
+The Racers applied to play in the Elite League for the 2018–2019 season, but were ultimately denied entry.

-In June 2018 the Racers were accepted in to the Scottish National League to represent Edinburgh for the 2018–2019 SNL season, while representing the city in the NIHL North Cup, playing our home games at the Murrayfield Ice Rink.
+The Racers were subsequently accepted in to the Scottish National League to represent Edinburgh for the 2018–2019 season, while representing the city in the NIHL North Cup.

-Murrayfield Racers intend to bring pride back to Edinburgh Ice Hockey and we want you to be part of our journey.
-Please download our sponsorship brochure and see how you can help us bring the glory days back to Edinburgh Ice Hockey.
+Murrayfield Racers intend to bring pride back to Edinburgh ice hockey and we want you to be part of our journey.
+Please download our sponsorship brochure and see how you can help us bring the glory days back to Edinburgh.